MaterializeInc/materialize/play/wikirecent/README.md

 - `counter`: The count all edits that have ever been observed.
 - `useredits`: The count of all edits observed, grouped by user.
 - `top10`: The top-10 users, where top means most edits by count.
-This view is a `MATERIALIZED VIEW` on top of `useredits`.
+This view is a materialized view on top of `useredits`.

 [Getting Started Guide]: https://materialize.com/docs/get-started/